JeffRisberg/FastAPI01/README.md

-# FastAPI01
+### FastAPI01

-It also shows examples of using FastAPI
+Shows examples of using FastAPI

 It shows how to set up API endpoints.

+## Running this

+To run it:

+cd src
+uvicorn main:app --reload